 The same editing features on the desktop app, are all available on the iOS and Android app for different devices.
 So, if you’re taking photos on the go and want to edit immediately, this is a great function offered by Photoshop Express.
 It also allows you to add text to photos, correct red-eye, remove blemishes, add in watermarks, and eliminate blur in photos.

 Although it is a little more complicated for beginners, Photoshop Express is the gold-standard in photo editing.
 The pricing today is about $10 per month, and you can use it on a pay-as-you-go program.
 So, you can no longer pay an upfront, one-time fee for lifetime use.
-It is a nice option, however, if you don’t take photos or need to edit them frequently, you can only pay on a monthly basis, for the duration that you require the program.
+It is an excellent option; however, if you don’t take photos or need to edit them frequently, you can only pay monthly, for the duration that you require the program.

 It utilises a library-style system to save edits.
 So, you can view multiple forms of your images, all in one place; this isn’t possible with Photoshop Express.
 A major drawback is in the editing; Lightroom doesn’t offer nearly as many tools as Photoshop does.
 If you’re a beginner in photography, however, who doesn’t have that crisp eye for detail just yet, this is a great tool to help you learn the editing process and create nice looking digital shots.

-Like Photoshop Express, with Lightroom, you pay on a monthly basis.
-The price is the same, at $10 per month, so if the price is the major decision-making or breaking aspect, it’s really a personal choice between the two programs, as the pricing is the same.
+Like Photoshop Express, with Lightroom, you pay monthly.
+The price is the same, at $10 per month, so if the price is the major decision-making or breaking aspect, it’s a personal choice between the two programs, as the pricing is the same.

 Compared to Photoshop Express, Lightroom has positive reviews on both the stores.
 Another fact is, Photoshop Express app occupies more storage than Lightroom on iOS as well as on Android.
 Adobe Photoshop is more popular, which is also the reason for more downloads than Lightroom.